Radilovk/bodybest/README.md

 In both cases the `/api/sendTestEmail` endpoint behaves the same and returns a JSON response indicating success or failure.
+A status **500** typically means MailChannels or your external service failed and should be investigated via the worker logs.

 To enable real emails: